 Shopping for all the things you need to get back to school—books, supplies, clothes and more—can put a serious dent in your budget.
-For the 2015-2016 school year, educators spent an average of $487 on out-of-pocket classroom supplies, according to the most recent survey of K-12 teachers conducted by SheerID in partnership with Agile Education Marketing.
+For the 2017-2018 school year, educators spent an average of $652 on out-of-pocket classroom supplies, according to a survey of K-12 teachers conducted by SheerID, in partnership with Agile Education Marketing.

-Try these 9 tips to get you back to school without blowing your budget!
+Try these nine tips to get you back to school without blowing your budget!

 Save on your back-to-school needs—get discounts on brand name clothing, electronics, books, computers and other merchandise and services from hundreds of leading companies and local retailers through the NEA Click & Save program.
+NEA Click & Save has saved your fellow members more than $20 million so far.
 You can also earn WOWPoints on purchases that you can spend later in NEA Click & Save stores.
 It’s easy to use and well worth the time.
-As of May 2017, NEA members collectively saved over $12 million!

 If you hand out a classroom “wish list” to tell parents what you need, save on time and copying by posting your list online, suggests Kathryn Lagden, who works for TeacherLists.com and is vice president of strategy for the site’s parent company, School Family Media.

 “Declining school budgets make it more and more necessary for teachers to figure out creative solutions to keep try to their classrooms supplied,” Lagden adds.
 She says TeacherLists.com is a free service that makes posting and sharing wish lists “really simple and effective.”

 Right now, there are more than 800,000 (teacher) lists on the site, Lagden says.
 The most often requested items are basic supplies such as tissues, markers, paper towels and re-sealable bags.